yoasyo25/ruby-submissions/1705-b/3module/80202/jf_lalonde.md

 * Communication (3.75)
   * 4: Group member did all the things mentioned in the bullet point below, but also was a catalyst for communication with the whole group.
-  * 3: Group member communicated clearly when they would and wouldn't be available well ahead of time.
-It was clear what they were working on and what the status was.

 * Group member contributed code (quantity and quality)...
 (3.75)
   * 4: above expectations.
-  * 3: as expected.

 * I would like to work with this group member professionally.
 (3.75)
   * 4: Absolutely.
 I will likely seek them out in the future with the hopes of working with them again.
-  * 3: Yes, I think I would enjoy working with them.